 - Make sure to choose the fresh cheese log and not the one with rind.

-- Chilled goat cheese log is easier to roll as it’s hard and hold its shape well.
+- A chilled goat cheese log is easier to roll as it’s hard and holds its shape well.

 How do you cut goat cheese logs?